Matthew Highmore: Ottawa Senators

 As a free agent, Highmore signed a one-year, two-way contract with the Ottawa Senators on July 1, 2023.
 Highmore attended the Senators training camp, but failed to make the team.
 He was placed on waivers on October 2, and after going unclaimed, was assigned to Ottawa's AHL affiliate, the Belleville Senators.
 He was recalled by Ottawa on November 9 and made his Ottawa debut that night versus Vancouver.
 He appeared in six games, registering one point, before being returned to the AHL on December 3.
 He was recalled again on March 6, 2024.
 He had nine goals and 29 points in 40 games with Belleville.
 He played in the following game versus the Anaheim Ducks, registering an assist on the team's first goal.
 However, Highmore suffered an injury after being checked by Ross Johnston and left the game early.
 He missed the next two games and was placed on injured reserve with an upper body injury by Ottawa on March 11.
 On April 14, he was activated off injured reserve and sent to Belleville.
+In 43 games with Belleville, he scored nine goals and 31 points.
+Belleville advanced to the second round of the 2024 Calder Cup playoffs, but were bounced by the Cleveland Monsters to end their season.
+In seven playoff games, Highmore went scoreless.

 Highmore signed a one-year, two-way extension with Ottawa on June 27, 2024.
 Highmore was injured in training camp and began the season on Ottawa's injured list, before recovering and after clearing waivers, was assigned to Belleville in October.
 Ottawa recalled Highmore on January 10, 2025, and he made his 2024–25 NHL season debut against the Pittsburgh Penguins on January 11.
 He scored his first goal for Ottawa in the following game against the Dallas Stars on January 12.
 With the Senators, Highmore was used in a defensive checking role.
-The Senators qualified for the playoffs and Highmore made his NHL playoff debut on April 20 in Game 1 of the opening round versus the Toronto Maple Leafs.
+The Senators qualified for the playoffs and Highmore made his NHL playoff debut on April 20 in game 1 of the opening round versus the Toronto Maple Leafs.
 He was replaced in the lineup by Nick Cousins beginning in Game 2, as the Senators were eliminated by the Maple Leafs in six games in their best-of-seven series.